 The Research Group on Manuscript Evidence exists to apply an integrated, holistic approach to manuscripts and texts in other forms through the ages.
-Our work began on medieval Western European manuscripts and early modern printed books in specific collections, but our research work has expanded to embrace a wider body of written sources, from the Late-Antique Mediterranean world to the present.
+Our work began on medieval Western European manuscripts and early modern printed books in specific collections, but, over the years, our research work and our mission have expanded to embrace a wider body of written (and other) sources, from the Antique world to the present.

 Welcome to Our Website

 We invite you to join our activities, order a copy of our Bulletin ShelfLife and the Illustrated Catalogue (see below), and become a Sponsor or Donor of our work and mission.
 Contributions and Donations — both in funds and in kind — enable our activities to continue.
 The Research Group is a recognized Section 501(c)(3) nonprofit educational organization in the form of a corporation, devoted to lectures, discussions, and other forms of publications.
 Donations to its mission may thus be tax-deductible.

 Importantly, the Group continues its activities and most of its managerial obligations as a nonprofit educational corporation only through voluntary contributions, by which no Officer receives a salary, and for which, so far, there is only a slender endowment.
 This principle and practice means that your donations — in funds and in kind — can help to sustain, to a great extent, the activities for which our organization is dedicated.
 In this respect, too, the organization is exceptional (not unique) among nonprofit educational enterprises.

 In 2014 the Group celebrated its 15th anniversary as a nonprofit educational corporation based in Princeton, New Jersey, and its 25th as an international scholarly organization founded in the United Kingdom as part of a collaborative research project on Anglo-Saxon and related manuscripts and their context.
 We celebrated in style, as we happily record.